 Nothing Hill is such a beautiful area in general, filled with creative street art and rows and rows of colourful houses!

 So I had never been to a comedy club before, neither had I thought about going to one.
 But a friend of mine, Elena, who’d been a few times kindly took me for my birthday and it was so much fun!
 We went to the Comedy Store in Leicester square and it was such a lovely evening.

 We went and had dinner at a Thai restaurant in Chinatown then headed to the show.
 There is a bar inside so you can enjoy a gin and tonic while having a good laugh!
 A very British way to spend a Friday night!
 Tickets aren’t that expensive either!

 5. Visit the Graffiti Tunnel

 Also known as the ‘Banksy’ Tunnel!
 This tunnel is located on Leake street by Waterloo station.
 It’s covered top to bottom with amazing, creative pieces of street art.
 The combination of different art styles all work together to create a captivating sight!

 If you’re lucky you can watch artists putting up their work too!
 There are also a couple of trendy bars and cafes hidden away under the tunnel.
 If you appreciate street art or just wanna get an artsy insta shot, Graffiti Tunnel is definitely worth a visit!

-I also visited Peggy Porschen about a year ago, which is another café located in Victoria which has also become popular through instagram.
+I also visited Peggy Porschen about a year ago, located in Victoria, it has also become popular through Instagram.
 Though this place is a lot smaller than Elan it’s more famous for its cakes and cupcakes.
 I got an iced latte and banofee cupcake.
 The coffee was much better here, it was drinkable, not amazing but decent.
 However the cupcake was amazing, it’s definitely worth the trip and the price!